Banyc/Screenshot-OCR/README.md

 - Screenshots within the red rectangle are sent to third-party website to do OCR processing.
 No privacy guarantee.
 - BUGs may occasionally occur, which might mistaken the range of the red rectangle leading to extra screenshot sending.
 No privacy guarantee for your computer's full-size screenshot.
 - Your IP address may be exposed to the screenshots receiving websites.
-- Your screenshot and your IP address might be used in analyse use to the receiving websites.
+- Your screenshot and your IP address might be used in analysis use to the receiving websites.
 - Changes are, though little, files downloaded from the download link might be swapped.
 No file integrity guarantee.
 - some POST links are using unsafe HTTP Communications Protocol, rather than HTTPs.